ciglenecki/lumen-audio/README.md

 Tasks:

-- normalization!
-  - normalization of the audio in time domain (amplitude).
-Librosa already does this?
+- [ ] include relabeled data and retrained some model to check performance boost (make sure to pick a model which already works)
-  - spectrogram normalization, same as any image problem normalization
+- [ ] implement audio and spectrogram normalization
-    - pre-caculate mean and std and use it
-- [ ] audio files which are NOT instruments
+- [ ] include files which are NOT instruments
-  - reserach audio files which are NOT instruments
+- [ ] download non instrument audio files and write data loader which are NOT instruments (@matej)
-    - both background noises and sounds SIMILAR to instruments!
-    - download the datasets and write dataset loader for them (@matej)
-    - label everything [0, ..., 0]
-- attempt error analysis by looking where the gradients are large
-- create eval script which will caculate ALL metrics for the whole dataset
+- [ ] create eval script which will caculate ALL metrics for the whole dataset
-  - precision, f1, confusion matrix, hardest example, scores per instrument
-- check validation results
-- [ ] Implement MAE/ELECTRA
+- [ ] try MFCC instead of spectrogram

+Low priority tasks:

 - [ ] convert all augmentations so they happen on the GPU
-  - make sure augmetantions happen in batch
+- [ ] make sure augmetantions happen in batch
-- [ ] use MFCC instead of spectrogram
-- [ ] include relabeled data and retrained some model to check performance boost (make sure to pick a model which already works)
+- [ ] attempt error analysis by looking where the gradients are large

 Matej:

-- [ ] wav2vec2 padding ???
 - [ ] compare Mirko's wavelet transform with scipy's native transformation
-- [ ] implement argument which accepts list of numbers [1000, 500, 4] and will create appropriate deep cnn
-  - use module called deep head and pass it as a argument
-- [ ] compare Mirko's wavelet to scipy wavelet
   - run experiments in both cases
-- [ ] check if AST allows for dynamically long audio sequence (longer spectrogram)
+- [ ] check AST edge cases (0.1 sec, 30 sec)
-  - make sure to perform a forwardpass
-  - easiest: resize the spectrogram
-- [ ] check batch size n=8 vs n=1 forward pass speed
-  - we want to see if we can split the 8sec audio in 1sec sequences to perform forward pass fast
+- [ ] comapre batch size n=8 vs n=1 forward pass speed.
+We want to see if we can split the 8sec audio in 1sec sequences to perform forward pass fast
 - [ ] perform validation on Rep's corected dataset to check how many labels are correctly marked in the original dataset
   - check if all instruments are correct
   - check if at least one instrument is correct
+- [ ] check what's up with wav2vec2 padding

 Mirko: